Deep Breath, Not Deep Impact: Asteroid 2009 JF1 Won't Smack Into Earth on May 6

-I was cruising through the Google News science section this morning when a story popped out saying NASA has estimated a space rock the size of the Great Pyramid may hit our planet on May 6, and even that an impact is "likely."
+I was cruising through the Google News science section earlier this week when a story popped up saying NASA's estimated a space rock the size of the Great Pyramid may hit our planet on May 6, and even that an impact is "likely."
 That's the kind of message that can get your adrenaline pumping.
 But don't fear.
-Asteroid 2009 JF1 won't be smacking into us.
+Asteroid 2009 JF1 won't be ramming into us.

 A quick peek around Twitter shows people expressing concern about the headlines, many of them asking the same question: Will it hit Earth?
 Fortunately, it will miss us, but there's an interesting story about how it managed to spark those fears in the first place.